 Applicant information accessed via the Institute's web site can be adjusted to large print if required.

 Specific arrangements can be made for enrolment and registration to meet students' needs.

 All supervisors, tutors and staff dealing with admissions have been supplied with a copy of best practice guidelines for ensuring the equality of disabled students in relation to admissions, enrolments, teaching nd assessment practices.

 Applicants should note that most teaching will take place in the Institute, which has lift access, suitable for the mobility-impaired, to all floors.
 Applicants should note that entry to some of the library facilities and offices may present difficulties for the mobility impaired.
-The Institute does have magnification equipment in the library to assist visually impaired students and a desk with an adjustable height to assist those in wheelchairs.
+The library has a range of equipment and services to assist disabled users, see the library section of the website for further information.
 A portable induction loop is available from the reception desk.